w-cui/PasswordValidation/README.md

 - Supported special characters:
   * ! @ # $ % ^ & * ( ) + = _ - { } [ ] : ; " ' ? < > , .

-## Ideas:
+## Notes:

-Traditionally, the problem is simple enough to be solved by using if..else.. branching.
+This branch is demonstrating that using if..else.. conditional branching to solve the problem.
 However, there are a few drawbacks:
   - code change required when rule changed or new rule added
   - hard to test
   - hard to read or understand

-Considering these limitations, using OOP concept and applying some SOLID principle can solve this problem in a better way as in extensibility, reusability, testability and maintainability:
-  - IValidationRule interface is an abstraction, concrete rules can be simply implemented as required
-  - Client has freedom to choose any combination of rules according to their needs
-  - Each rule can be tested individually to reduce the bug
-  - Code is clean and easy to understand
+## Run tests:

+Enter following steps in Command Line terminal to run test: cd PasswordService.Tests dotnet test

+  ...
+  Test Run Successful.
+  Total tests: 14
+       Passed: 14
+  Total time: 9.3109 Seconds